geeeekDing/Noise-Aware-v2RDMVQE/README.md

 # Noise-Aware-v2RDMVQE
-Official code and data for the paper "A Noise-Aware Framework for Obtaining Accurate Ground-State Properties on NISQ Devices".

 This repository contains the official source code, experimental data, and plotting scripts for our paper, "A Noise-Aware Framework for Obtaining Accurate Ground-State Properties on NISQ Devices".